UPPMAX/R-matlab-julia-HPC/docs/matlab/MatlabGUIslurm.md

 ### Creating a `parpool`

+This option is especially useful if you are working in an Open onDemand session because you are already working on the computing node.
 If you are doing continuous modifications to your code and running it to make sure that it works, using a `parpool` could be a better option than the `batch` command.
 Here, you create a pool of workers with the `parpool` function that are available to run parallel functions such